Become an Airline Pilot

 The national average for an hour in a full-motion simulator for flight training is around $95.
 While that may seem expensive, it will still save you money compared to the cost of an airplane rental.

-While it isn’t as effective, using a home flight simulator (check out our article on Microsoft flight simulator vs x-plane).
+While it isn’t as effective, using a home flight simulator (check out our article on Microsoft flight simulator vs x-plane) is another option.

 Fly with a Friend to Time Build

 One last tip on how to pay for flight school.
-When training for your commercial rating you’ll need to spend a considerable amount of time flying in order to time build.
+When training for your commercial rating you’ll need to spend a considerable amount of time flying in order to time build (unless your school has an accelerated commercial program).
 While you could do this alone, it’s going to be significantly cheaper to split time with someone else.

 Treat your training as an actual job and you’ll save money over the course of your training.